Scientific Name

 Origin

-Native to Oregon and California's coastline, where it grows on beaches, coastal bluffs, and dunes.
+This species is native to Oregon and California's coastline, growing on beaches, coastal bluffs, and dunes.

 Links